 The Federal Government has identified for student financial assistance programs certain categories of students who must be considered independent financial aid applicants.
 As a result, a student is considered an independent financial aid applicant if he or she meets one of the following criteria.

 - Student was born before January 1,1993.

 - Student is a veteran or currently serving on active duty in US Armed Forces for purposes other than training

-- Student is a ward of the court, was a ward of the court until age of 18, is an emancipated minor or in legal guardianship as determined by court in student's state of legal residence, or unaccompanied youth who was homeless since July 2014 as determined by entities listed on the FAFSA.
+- Student is a ward of the court, was a ward of the court since the age of 13, is an emancipated minor or in legal guardianship as determined by court in student's state of legal residence, or unaccompanied youth who was homeless since July 2019 as determined by entities listed on the FAFSA.

 - Student has a child who receives more than half support from student.

 - Student is a married student.